Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Approximately 20% to 30% of children with hepatoblastoma have stage I or II disease.
 Prognosis varies depending on the subtype of hepatoblastoma:

 Approximately 50% to 70% of children with hepatoblastoma have stage III disease.
-The 3- to 5-year OS rate for children with stage III hepatoblastoma is less than 70%.[
+The 3- to 5-year OS rate for these children is less than 70%.[

 Approximately 10% to 20% of children with hepatoblastoma have stage IV disease.
-The 3- to 5-year OS rate for children with stage IV hepatoblastoma varies widely, from 20% to approximately 60%, based on published reports.[
+The 3- to 5-year OS rate for these children varies widely, from 20% to approximately 60%, based on published reports.[

 Prognostic factors